-- To inform, advise and report to the Nordic Council of Ministers on bioethical challenges facing the Nordic countries
+- To highlight contemporary bioethical challenges facing the Nordic countries

-- To foster Nordic cooperation on questions that are relevant in current and future policy making
+- To foster Nordic cooperation on bioethical challenges in current and future policy making

-- To inform policy makers and monitor legislation and policy of bioethical concerns related to technological development
+- To survey changes in legislation and policy with potential of bioethical concerns

 - To give a Nordic perspective internationally